verus-lang/verus-analyzer/README.md

 ### Requirements

-The main requirement is that `verus-analyzer` expects you to "Open folder" on a directory containing a standard Rust project layout and metadata(`Cargo.toml`) file.
+The main requirement is that `verus-analyzer` expects you to "Open Folder..." on a directory containing a standard Rust project layout and metadata (`Cargo.toml`) file.
-`verus-analyzer` scans the project root(`lib.rs` or `main.rs`) and all files that are reachable from the root.
-If the file you are working on is not reachable from the project root, most of the IDE features like "Goto Definition" will not work.
-For example, if you have a file named `foo.rs` next to `main.rs`, but you do not import `foo.rs` in `main.rs`(i.e., did not add `mod foo` on top of `main.rs`), the IDE features will not work for `foo.rs`.
+`verus-analyzer` scans the project root (`src/lib.rs` or `src/main.rs`) and all files that are reachable from the root.
+If the file you are working on is not reachable from the project root, most of the IDE features like "Go to Definition" will not work.
+For example, if you have a file named `foo.rs` next to `main.rs`, but you do not import `foo.rs` in `main.rs`(i.e., you haven't added `mod foo` in `main.rs`), then the IDE features will not work for `foo.rs`.

-We also need `Cargo.toml` files as in standard Rust projects.
-For a small project, you could start with `cargo new`, and it will automatically generate a `Cargo.toml` file for you.
+As mentioned above, `verus-analyzer` also expects to find a `Cargo.toml` metadata file, as is in standard in Rust projects.
+For a small project, you could start by running `cargo new`, which will automatically generate a suitable `Cargo.toml` file for you.
 For a larger project, you could use [workspace](https://doc.rust-lang.org/cargo/reference/workspaces.html) to manage multiple crates.